 Health Behaviors (obesity, tobacco use, poor quality diet, physical inactivity, risky substance use, unsafe sex, poor sun protection behaviors) are prevalent and preventable risk factors for chronic disease.
 Treatment non-adherence is an additional risk behavior that impedes recovery and complicates health outcomes.
 Investigators affiliated with the Center for Behavior and Health pursue three main research goals.
 Goal 1 is to understand determinants that cause the onset and maintenance of health risk behaviors.
 Goal 2 is to understand biobehavioral mechanisms whereby unhealthy behaviors "get under the skin" to affect health.
 Goal 3 is to develop, optimize, and evaluate interventions that promote healthy lifestyle behaviors.

 Interventions developed and implemented by the Center have four signatures.
 They: (1) incorporate novel technologies (e.g. smartphone, sensors, internet) to overcome access barriers and reduce costs; (2) engage social networks and systems; (3) apply optimization techniques drawn from engineering to develop and refine treatments; (4) integrate human interventionists (e.g. peer, health educator, psychologist, exercise physiologist, nutritionist).

 For information on developing a technology-assisted intervention, please contact Angela Pfammatter, PhD.
-For a look at our research, visit www.springteam.org and the Spring Lab at the Department of Preventive Medicine.
+For a look at our research, visit the Spring Lab at the Department of Preventive Medicine and www.springteam.org.

 680 N Lake Shore Drive, Suite 1400